delphix/masking-initializer/README.md

 4. Run this tool in restore mode, as spelled out in the [Restoring](#restoring) section, anytime you want to restore a masking application to the configuration specified in the `yaml` file.

+# Password Limitations

+One limitation of the API is that it does not return database or SFTP server passwords.
+This is done for security purposes.
+This means the backup file does not contain the database or SFTP server passwords.
+In order to completely restore from a backup file, you must do the following.

+Manually open up the backup file and fill in all password fields.
+They are tagged with `DATABASE_PASSWORD` and `SFTP_PASSWORD` so that they can be easily identified.

 # File Masking

 Unfortunately the masking engine does not provide a way to retrieve file formats that have been uploaded,